If you have started to realise that something deeper may be driving how you think, feel, and react, you are already beginning to be self aware.

 But this is where real change begins.

-As you begin to develop your self awareness, it’s easy to fall into the trap of thinking you need to fix everything at once.
+As you begin to develop your self awareness, it is easy to fall into the trap of thinking you need to fix everything at once.

 Awareness is not about fixing.